gsauthof/i2c-scanner/README.md

 speeds and pull-up resistor values.
 Or for simply verifying the address of a certain I2C device.

+See also [my I2C blog post](https://gms.tf/i2c-scanner.html) for an extended discussion.

 ## Build Instructions

 The simplest way to build and upload a program is to use